bhavingpt/automatic-cutting/README.md

 ## Purpose

 This repository was created to automatically cut and flatten brains using previously cut brains as a reference.

-You can reach out to Bhavin with any questions (on messenger, or bhavingpt@gmail.com)!
+## Usage

+To use this work for academic purposes, please reach out to Dr Alex Huth at huth@cs.utexas.edu.
+This work is not licensed for anything commercial.

 ## Setup